MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 4. Select New application
     - Enter the app id of the application you created from CyberArk® PVWA.
     - Select the certificate (allowed formats: .pfx or .p12 file) which stores the private and the public key of the certificate.
 Note: the private key should be marked as exportable
     - Enter the certificate file password (that is used to open the certificate file).

+>[!NOTE]
-Note: the password will not be stored, the certificate will be opened and encrypted with the machine public key so it can only be read from the registered machines
+> The password is not stored: the certificate is opened and encrypted with the public key of the machien group so it is only readable from the registered machines

     - Enter a description (optional) then select Save

 ## Create a CyberArk® credential

-Now that you have completed all the prerequisites steps, you can create your CyberArk® credentials.
+Now that you complete all the prerequisites steps, you can create your CyberArk® credentials.
 1. From the left nav, select **Credentials**
 2. Select **New credential**
 3. In the wizard, define a credential name and a small description and then select **Next**
 4. In the second step
      - select CyberArk® CCP as the type of credential store
-     - if you have already defined a CyberArk® store, you can select it from the dropdown.
+     - if you already defined a CyberArk® store, you can select it from the dropdown.
 Otherwise, select Create new.
        - **Display name**
        - **Server address**: the server address is the Central Credential Provider URL example: https://svc.skytap.com:8992
        - **Application id**: to find the application ID, open CyberArk® PVWA (Password Vault Web Access) on a web browser and navigate to the Applications tab
        - **Safe**: populate the name of the safe displayed in CyberArk® PVWA
        - **Folder** (optional): populate the folder name where your credentials are stored.
-By default, credentials are stored in the “Root” folder.
+By default, credentials are stored in the 'Root' folder.

 5. In the last step of the wizard, you need to provide the information about the user account:
     - **Username**: select a username from your text environment variables or create a new one by selecting new
-    - **Object name**: this is the CyberArk® object name (can be also called account name in PVWA) store in the CyberArk® safe.
+    - **Object name**: it corresponds to the CyberArk® object name (can be also called account name in PVWA) store in the CyberArk® safe.

 Your credential is now created.
 You can use it in a desktop flow connection.